tikendraw/groq-on/README.md

 **Working**
 * It emulates user using playwright and queries the selected model and ouputs the response as a json object.
+* You have to login for the first time with google account.
 * It uses cookie to login.(For the first time you have to login in under 100 seconds(browser will be open for 100 sec), your cookies will be saved and will be used again next time you query).
 * This code doesn't share your cookie or any kind of data with anyone.
+Your data is saved locally in `/home/username/.groqon` folder.

 **Note**